ucb-stat133/stat133-fall-2017/labs/lab03-hws-repository.md

     git push origin master
     ```

--   Go to your github repo, and check the contents of the folder `warmup01`, you whould be able to see the `.Rmd` and `.md` files.
+-   Go to your github repo, and check the contents of the folder `warmup01`, you should be able to see the `.Rmd` and `.md` files.
 -   Take a look at the `.md` file, it should be rendered nicely by github.

 Pushing Warm-Up 02 assignment